luigiberducci/f1tenth_rl_agent/README.md

 To reproduce this step, we recommend to create a separate virtual environment for testing.
-Since the gym environment is only needed for testing, we describe the requirements in `rl_node/test/requirements.txt`.
+Since the gym environment is only needed for testing, we describe the requirements in `test/requirements.txt`.

 1. Create a virtual environment and install the requirements:
 ```
-cd rl_node/test
+# from f1tenth_rl_agent/test/

 python3 -m venv venv
 source venv/bin/activate